DarthMike/darthmike.github.io/source/_posts/2015-09-09-functional-programming-in-the-small-with-swift.markdown

 }
 ```

 If we want to combine those two functions, the input type of one does not match the output type of the other.
-The functions do not accept optionals, as it does not make sense for what they do.
+The functions do not accept optionals, as it does not make sense to do so.

 You can bind those two functions with another function, that will translate the output to the input of the next one: